 Many of our students have chosen careers that began with the acceptance of their high school art portfolio.
 Students have attended colleges across the United States and majored in a variety of art related fields that include photography, illustration, graphic design, interior design, architecture, pottery, painting, art history, media production, fabric arts and more.

 The elementary art program introduces the student to a broad range of artists inspiring appreciation through total experience.
-Elementary art teacher, Donna Richardson, promotes understanding and enjoyment through observation, history, biography, music and hands on experience.
+Elementary art promotes understanding and enjoyment through observation, history, biography, music and hands on experience.
 Art activities in the studio include sketching, sculpture, portraiture, collage, Asian brushwork and more.
 These contain exploration in resist, wash, texture, shadow and light, symmetry, value, patterns, movement, abstract composition, realism, impressionism and others.
 Each art activity is geared toward individuality, creativity and success!

 Elementary artists have attended the ballet, sketched animals at the Fort Worth Zoo and flowers at the Arboretum, observed the Mondrian exhibit at the Dallas Museum of Art and built individual projects with the Home Depot to further enhance the curriculum.